paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-138-assisted-suicide-funding-restriction.md

 (3) to pay (in whole or in part) for health benefit coverage that includes any coverage of such an item or service or of any expenses relating to such an item or service.

-**(b) Construction and treatment of certain services** Nothing in subsection (a) of this section, or in any other provision of this chapter (or in any amendment made by this chapter), shall be construed to apply to or to affect any limitation relating to—
+**(b) Construction and treatment of certain services** Nothing in subsection (a), or in any other provision of this chapter (or in any amendment made by this chapter), shall be construed to apply to or to affect any limitation relating to—

 (1) the withholding or withdrawing of medical treatment or medical care;